“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 It would make sense, though… he didn’t like to think what his poor wolf must have suffered waiting for Sano to make up his stupid mind.
 How long Saitou had loved him Sano didn’t yet know — it was one of a number of questions he wanted to ask — but every moment that emotion had been recognizably present in Saitou’s heart while Sano mindlessly pursued someone else must have been a torment.
 And recovering from that kind of ongoing concern and agitation must take more than just one kiss, especially given that the conclusion Sano had come to had been reached over the course of less than an hour’s reflection.

-With all four doors closed, there was almost no light in this hallway, and Sano had never before felt so grateful for that circumstance.
+With all four doors closed, almost no light shone in this hallway, and Sano had never before felt so grateful for that circumstance.
 It meant the intensity of his blush couldn’t be seen as Saitou pulled him close in the darkness, though the pounding of his heart would undoubtedly be felt.
-Saitou did not kiss him this time, but drew him into a tight embrace as the silence dragged on.
+Saitou didn’t kiss him this time, but drew him into a tight embrace as the silence dragged on.
 And Sano got the feeling, somehow, that he was still worried.
 Sano himself was nervous, but that overwhelming need to prove himself and the truth of his feelings was as strong as ever.
 Words still weren’t quite working, so, until they were, actions would have to do; that at least helped to clarify what the order of events was to be at the moment.

 He stepped back out of Saitou’s arms, but, catching hold of one, urged the man toward the door for which the fingers of his other hand fumbled.
 Then the dim light of the shuttered bedroom filled the passage, and they moved together into it.